 Other HAE patients in her family: Grandmother, mother, daughter.

-Raquel’s story was published in February 2017.
+Raquel’s story was published February 2017 and updated January 2021.

 HAE related topics that might interest you